 Goal setting is one of the crucial first steps that are often overlooked.
-Many would just jump to content creation without a clearly defined set of goals and strategy.
-Don’t let your effort go to waste by wild guessing on what to post or how to layout your blog.
+Many would jump to content creation without a clearly defined set of goals and strategies.
+Don’t let your efforts go to waste by wild guessing on what to post or how to layout your blog.
 Make your goals evident in your blog’s content.

 Here are some of the usual big picture goals in coming up with a blog strategy for B2B:

 B2B companies offering unique products or highly technical services would want to become an authority in topics relevant to their niche or expertise.
-Being a Thought Leader means you're able to provide answers to questions in your target audience's minds.
-By answering their questions, especially the ones with higher levels of difficulty, you're able to build authority in that particular industry, therefore making your target market trust you enough to do business with you.
+Being a thought leader means you're able to provide answers to questions in your target audience's minds.
+By answering their questions, especially the ones with higher levels of difficulty, you can build authority in that particular industry, therefore making your target market trust you enough to do business with you.

-When I think of "Brand Awareness" in relation to B2B blogging, the following brands immediately come to mind: Hubspot, Buffer, Copyblogger.
-They publish blogs that are amazing resource for highly technical topics when their main product, in fact, is software.
+When I think of "brand awareness" in relation to B2B blogging, the following brands immediately come to mind: Hubspot, Buffer, Copyblogger.
+They publish blogs that are an amazing resource for highly technical topics when their main product is software.
 They have become household names when it comes to marketing best practices, and that’s the kind of brand awareness you want to achieve.

 Customer Service or Community Building

 An effective way to keep your existing customers happy and engaged is to create content that will help them use your product or understand your service better.
 You have to know their pain points, listen to their questions, and be able to address these concerns.
-When you’re able to create this kind of resource for your customers, you’re also building a community around your product or service.
-Both of which are good goals to aim for when starting a B2B blog.
+When you can create this kind of resource for your customers, you’re also building a community around your product or service.
+Both of which are reasonable goals to aim for when starting a B2B blog.